2020 VETERANS DAY MESSAGE

-The Board of Directors of the Rancho Bernardo Veterans Memorial Association join me in extending sincere best wishes to all.
-As our Nation endures and overcomes the challenges posed by the COVID-19 pandemic, we also offer heartfelt condolences for those suffering loss and or economic hardship.
-Though it is necessary to cancel our annual Memorial Day Ceremony, conveying this Memorial Day Message helps us to remain steadfast in our commitment to honor the military personnel who died while serving in the United States Armed Forces.
+The Rancho Bernardo Veterans Memorial Association extends heartfelt best wishes to all.
+Though the pandemic makes it necessary to cancel our 2020 Veterans Day Ceremony, conveying this Veterans Day Message helps us to remain loyal to the purpose of this federal holiday — honoring the persons who served in the United States Armed Forces.

 Veterans Day, originally called "Armistice Day," is still associated with the 11th hour of the 11th day of the 11th month in 1918, when World War I ended.
 In 1919, on the first anniversary of the end of World War I, the President of the United States promulgated a message to all Americans concerning the importance of the day.
 In 1926, the United States Congress adopted a resolution requesting that the President of the United States issue annual proclamations calling for the observance of Armistice Day with appropriate ceremonies.
 A Congressional Act approved in 1938 made November 11 of each year a legal holiday.
 After World War II, the purpose of Armistice Day expanded to recognize veterans of all wars.
 In time, further formal action by the President of the United States and the United States Congress resulted in the "Veterans Day" observance and federal holiday that honors military veterans.
 For our Nation, it is a fundamentally important annual occasion.